-A student who wishes to receive an additional degree or major must complete a Change of Program request form, available from the Registrar.
-The student must complete all of the requirements of the new major or degree without retaking completed courses.
+A student who wishes to receive an additional degree or major must complete a Change of Program request form with the Registrar.
+The student must complete all of the requirements of the new major or degree.
+There's no need to retake completed courses.
 An additional associate degree major must contain at least fifteen credits that weren't part of the previous major.
 An additional bachelor's degree major must contain at least thirty credits that weren't part of the previous major.